burlingtoncodeacademy-students/SD-U1-IntroToHTML_lecture_notes/notes.md

+# What is HTML
+- **Hyper-Text Markup Language**: The framework of what the browser will render.

 # HTML element
 - **DOCTYPE**: declares exactly what it is, an HTML document.
 - **lang**: notes what the language of the document.
 Helps assist search engines & browsers.